toptensoftware/CantabileTranslations/readme.md

 These format specifiers must be included in the translated string or an exception will occur when the string is used.
 See here for more information about [string formats](http://msdn.microsoft.com/en-us/library/system.string.format(v=vs.110).aspx#HowFormatted).

-Similarly, to embed curly brace in a translated string use double braces {{like this}}.
+To embed actual curly braces in a translated string use double braces {{like this}}.

 ## Shortcut Keys